 Bank of America Student Leaders Program: High school juniors and seniors are awarded paid summer internships with local nonprofits such as Habitat for Humanity and Boys and Girls Clubs of America and participate in a national leadership summit in Washington, D.C.

-Duke University Summer Academy for High School Students: A 3-week non-credit summer program for students currently in grades 9-12
+Duke University Summer Academy for High School Students: A 3-week non-credit summer program for students currently in grades 9-12.

-Duke University Summer College for High School Students: A 4-week credit bearing summer program for current 10th/11th graders
+Duke University Summer College for High School Students: A 4-week credit bearing summer program for current 10th/11th graders.

 Greensboro Parks and Recreation Counselor in Training Program: For high school students who are 15 and older as of June 1st and are high energy and enjoy work with children.
 This service learning program allows students to serve as junior counselors at one of 10 Community Recreation Centers or 2 specialty summer camps.

-July Experience at Davidson College: A powerful pre-college summer academic program for rising high school juniors and seniors who are highly motivated, academically oriented, and self-disciplined
+July Experience at Davidson College: A powerful pre-college summer academic program for rising high school juniors and seniors who are highly motivated, academically oriented, and self-disciplined.

 Learning Factory Summer Maker Camp at UNC-G: Serve as a Maker Mentor to elementary and middle school students while engaging in activities in robotics, circuitry, engineering, digital storytelling, and computer science.
-To apply, visit click above or send an email to firstname.lastname@example.org.
+To apply, click title above or send an email to firstname.lastname@example.org.

 National Youth Leadership Forum: Medicine: Held in nine cities across the country, this extraordinary program is reserved for motivated 9th-12th grade students with demonstrated leadership skills and an interest in medicine; students take part in an intensive examination of state-of-the-art diagnostic tools and future medical specialties; limited number of partial scholarships available based upon financial need, scholastic merit, leadership achievement, and other factors.
 School nomination required.

-NC State Ag-Discovery Camp: A 2-week residential program offering hands-on laboratory experiences, workshops, and field trips for students ages 15-17 years old interested in careers in plant science
+NC State Ag-Discovery Camp: A 2-week residential program offering hands-on laboratory experiences, workshops, and field trips for students ages 15-17 years old interested in careers in plant science.

-Princeton University Summer Journalism Program: All-expense paid (including travel costs) summer program for rising high school seniors from low income backgrounds, which focuses on journalism and the college admissions process
+Princeton University Summer Journalism Program: All-expense paid (including travel costs) summer program for rising high school seniors from low income backgrounds, which focuses on journalism and the college admissions process.

-Smith College Summer Programs for Young Women: A variety of summer programs in science and engineering, writing, women’s history, sustainability, and college admissions
+Smith College Summer Programs for Young Women: A variety of summer programs in science and engineering, writing, women’s history, sustainability, and college admissions.

 Summer High School Transportation Institute (STI) at NC A & T State University: Introduces rising juniors and seniors to the many career opportunities available in the transportation industry and in supply chain management; features 5.5 non-residential weeks of field trips, hands-on projects, and networking opportunities with industry professionals.
 Minimum GPA of 2.5 required.
+Click here to apply.

-Tarheel Boys State: Allows outstanding young men who are rising seniors to learn today how to lead tomorrow
+Tarheel Boys State: Allows outstanding young men who are rising seniors to learn today how to lead tomorrow.